 [and/or]

-The burdened land cannot be used except in accordance with Planning Permit (set out reference(s)) [and/or]

-[Set out the details/ of the restriction on up to a maximum of a single sheet of the Plan.
-The single sheet may include diagram(s).
-Standard drafting practices apply.
-The font size must be no smaller than 2.5mm.
+[Set out the details/description of the restriction including all provisions, terms, conditions, clauses, covenants however described.
+The details/description of the restriction must not repeat any requirements set out in a Planning Permit referenced above or any provisions recorded in an MCP referenced above.
 Restrictions must be negative, that is, set out how the land cannot be used.]

-Expiry date: [dd/mm/yyyy]
+Expiry date: [dd/mm/yyyy or state not applicable]